jungsm/Next.js-board/README.md

 yarn dev
 # or
 pnpm dev
+# or
+bun dev
 ```

-Open [https://next-js-board-2xgu-qvnqfn2e2-jungsm.vercel.app/list) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.